ptgott/one-newsletter/ROADMAP.md

 - Write e2e tests (also include profiles, which you can create using flags on the `go test` command)

 - Add log-based observability

+- Add the ability to check items in online shops for price drops and email these along with newsletter links

 - **Releasing:** Change the module name to `www.github.com/ptgott/divnews`, including in all imports.
 Currently it's set to `divnews`.